 In 1986 the Chorale began collaborating with the Dubuque Symphony Orchestra with the performance of that year’s Holiday Concerts.
 The relationship continues today, with the Chorale typically joining the DSO for Holiday Pops and another featured work during the season as part of the symphony’s subscription series.
 The Chorale also presents its own concerts in the fall and spring, an outdoor performance in the summer, and additional engagements as requested.

 In 1994 the Dubuque Chorale embarked on its first international tour to England and Wales.
 Since then members of the organization have visited and performed in Germany, Austria, the Czech Republic, Norway, Sweden, Finland, Russia, Italy (singing for a mass at the Vatican), Switzerland, New Zealand, and Australia (singing with renowned conductor Eric Whitacre at the Sydney Opera House).
 In June 2011 they toured and performed in New York City along with community and university singers from the Wisconsin communities of Platteville, Mt.
 Horeb, and Fond du Lac.
-In the summer of 2014, they visited the British Isles, and in 2018 will tour Montreal and Quebec City.
+In the summer of 2014, they visited the British Isles, and in 2018 toured Montreal and Quebec City.

 The beginning of the of 2014/15 season saw the launch of the Dubuque Chorale Children’s Choir, a group of approximately 50 singers in grades 4-6.
 The choir is under the direction of Karmella Sellers.